 Meditation is a recognized form of treatment and healing anyone can practice.
-The National Center for Complementary and Integrated Health points to its proven benefits like treatment for physical ailments including high blood pressure, pain and gastrointestinal issues as well as mental health issues like anxiety, depression, and insomnia.
+The National Center for Complementary and Integrated Health points to its proven benefits like treatment for physical ailments including high blood pressure, pain, and gastrointestinal issues as well as mental health issues like anxiety, depression, and insomnia.

 Guided meditation is your way to open your mind, accept the path you’re on, and better reflect on what you need and how you are feeling.
 Your meditation can be guided through audio, video, written text, and a mix of all.
-It is helpful to have guidance to count breaths, direct thought process, and feel peaceful.
-We are sharing some expert tips and insights to ensure you get the most of your meditation.
+It is helpful to have guidance to count breaths, direct thought processes, and feel peaceful.
+We are sharing some expert tips and insights to ensure you get the most out of your meditation.

 Guided meditation is the act of meditating with guidance in one way or another.
 You might be guided with music, spoken or written word, or video.
 The guidance helps you to stay on track and bring you to the mindset you need to be in for meditation.